-Streaming keeps growing in popularity and nowadays we can say for sure that’s the next thing in watching movies and series.
+Streaming keeps growing in popularity; nowadays, we can say that’s the next thing in watching movies and series.
 It’s convenient and easy to use.
-Moreover, video-streaming devices allow you to enhance your non-Smart TV and turn them into a useful thing, not just a device to watch broadcasts.
+Moreover, video-streaming devices allow you to enhance your non-Smart TV and turn them into a valuable thing, not just a device to watch broadcasts.

 Amazon Fire Stick is one of the most popular streaming devices, and this guide will help you connect your Amazon Fire Stick to Wi-Fi.